 A lot has happened to engine technology in 15 years, so it’s time to re-evaluate the data.
+What's the call on the diesel vs. gas cars, vans, and trucks debate?
 Has the tide turned in favor of the diesel engine, or does emotion, chutzpah, and the virile attraction of “more power” still drive the diesel decision?

 Arguing for Gasoline Vehicles